parithoshd/AgriVantage/README.md

 # AgriVantage
-# FastAPI Twilio Voice Bot with OpenAI, Deepgram, and LangChain
+# FastAPI Twilio Voice Bot with OpenAI and LangChain

 ## Overview